Welcome back, Rush Limbaugh, the Excellence in Broadcasting Network.

 You won't like me.

-And one thing that I say, you said that uh you feel that Christians are either have been either betrayed or uh been Mike Mike Huckabee has been dishonest toward them.
+And one thing that I say: you said that you feel that Christians have been either betrayed or Mike Huckabee has been dishonest toward them.

-I want to say that I feel that you, Russia, have betrayed uh the evangelical base.
+I want to say that I feel that you, Rush, have betrayed the evangelical base.

-We you have been one of our greatest supporters over the years, the great the person we have looked to in many, many ways.
+You have been one of our greatest supporters over the years, the person we have looked to in many, many ways.

 There are some things that they have been very deceitful about.